kyoran/RSRSP/README.md

 ## Parameter Settings

-The initial distribution of MASs is called $DAS(n,R)$.
+The initial distribution of the MASs is called $DAS(n,R)$.
 All agents distribute in a circular region of radius $R$, and the number of agents that distribute randomly in each sector is the same.
 All agents are randomly distributed in $DAS(n,R)$.
 The MASs evolve under same initial topology using three strategies (i.e., SAN, Strategy1, Strategy2) respectively.
 We evaluate the convergence performance by the number of clusters when the MAS is stable.
-Smaller cluster number indicates better convergence performance.
+A smaller cluster number indicates better convergence performance.
+We present some necessary parameter settings used in this paper as follows.

 |  Parameter   | Meaning  | Value |
 | :-----| :----- | :----- |